 Vasectomy in Indianapolis, Indiana

 A vasectomy is a form of birth control during which the vas deferens, the tubes that carry sperm, are cut.
 When the tube is cut, there is no way for sperm to be released from the penis.
 This procedure is considered a permanent form of birth control, but it is possible to have a vasectomy reversal should the patient change their mind in the future.

-The men’s health specialists at Urology of Indiana provide comprehensive vasectomy consultations and procedures at our offices in Indianapolis.
-Learn about your treatment options and schedule your consultation today.
+The board-certified urologist at Urology of Indiana are dedicated to providing comprehensive vasectomy consultations and procedures at our urology clinic in Indianapolis.
+Call (877) 362-2778 today to earn about your treatment options and schedule your consultation today.

 What Are the Benefits of a Vasectomy?